interbit/test-harness/docs/harness.md

-If you do choose to use a unit testing strategy to test sagas, see [Testing Redux Sagas](https://hackernoon.com/testing-redux-sagas-c64dbba05935) which describes an approach for thouroughly exercising a saga's generator steps.
+If you do choose to use a unit testing strategy to test sagas, see [Testing Redux Sagas](https://hackernoon.com/testing-redux-sagas-c64dbba05935) which describes an approach for thoroughly exercising a saga's generator steps.
 Note that unit testing can make your tests quite brittle; any small change in the sequence of a saga's operations requires complementary changes within the tests.